TurkuNLP/FinBERT/huggingface_transformers.md

-be# Use the model with huggingface/transformers
+# Use the model with huggingface/transformers

 FinBERT is included in transformers, so you can simply use the model as usual: